mostafa-ehab22/Mapty/README.md

 ### Data persistence:
 Close the app and come back later—your workouts will still be there, thanks to **localStorage**!

-## Key Components 🔑
-- **OOP Architecture:** Efficiently manage workout data using object-oriented design with the App & Workout classes.
-- **Geolocation API:** Used to get the user's current position.
-- **Leaflet.js:** To render maps and manage workout markers.
-- **Local Storage:** Saves workout data to be retrieved across sessions.

 ## Installation 📦